opencog/atomspace/opencog/persist/README.md

               for RocksDB and one that allows AtomSpaces to trade Atoms over the network.)

+* csv      -- Load Values from CSV/TSV files.
+Each column in the CSV table is loaded into an appropriate Value (`FloatValue`, `BoolValue` or `StringValue`).
+The values are placed under keys (named after the column) on the provided Atom.
+              This is intended for the ASMOSES subsystem, which naturally operates on tables or streams of data.

 * file     -- Read and write files containing Atomese s-expressions.
               Provides both a `FileStorageNode`, and also some utilities to read files, and dump Atomspace contents to files or